Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 **Community Impact:** A serious violation of community standards, including sustained inappropriate behavior.

 **Consequence:** A temporary ban from any sort of interaction or public communication with the community for a specified period.
 No public or private interaction with the people involved, including those enforcing the Code of Conduct, is allowed during this period.
 Violating these terms may lead to a permanent ban.
-Upon return, the individual may be subject to probationary status with increased monitoring.
+Upon return, the individual may be subject to probationary status with increased monitoring and required check-ins with the conduct team.

 #### 4. Permanent Ban

 **Community Impact:** Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

 **Consequence:** A permanent ban from any sort of public interaction within the community.
 The individual's contributions may be removed or anonymized.
+The ban will be communicated to relevant platforms and communities to prevent further disruptive behavior.

 ### Appeals

 Decisions regarding enforcement actions can be appealed by contacting the conduct team via [conduct@example.com](mailto:conduct@example.com).
 Appeals will be reviewed by a different member of the conduct team than the one who made the original decision, if possible.
 If an entirely different member is not available, an outside mediator will be consulted.
+The appeal must be submitted within [Number] days of the enforcement action notification.

 ### Attribution